googleforgames/agones/site/content/en/docs/Guides/fleet-updates.md

       maxUnavailable: 25%
 ```

-So when a Fleet is edited, either through `kubectl` `edit`/`apply` or via the Kubernetes API, this performs the following operations:
+So when a Fleet is edited (any field other than `replicas`, see note below), either through `kubectl` `edit`/`apply` or via the Kubernetes API, this performs the following operations:

 1. Adds the `maxSurge` number of `GameServers` to the Fleet.
 1. Shutdown the `maxUnavailable` number of `GameServers` in the Fleet, skipping `Allocated` `GameServers`.
 1. Repeat above steps until all the previous `GameServer` configurations have been `Shutdown` and deleted.

+{{< alert title="Note" color="info">}}
+When `Fleet` update contains only changes to the `replicas` parameter, then new GameServers will be created/deleted straight away,
+which means in that case `maxSurge` and `maxUnavailable` parameters for a RollingUpdate will not be used.
+The RollingUpdate strategy takes place when you update `spec` parameters other than `replicas`.

+If you are using a Fleet which is scaled by a FleetAutoscaler, [read the Fleetautoscaler guide]({{< relref "../Getting Started/create-fleetautoscaler.md#7-change-autoscaling-parameters" >}}) for more details on how RollingUpdates with FleetAutoscalers need to be implemented.

+You could also check the behaviour of the Fleet with a RollingUpdate strategy on a test `Fleet` to preview your upcoming updates.
+Use `kubectl describe fleet` to track scaling events in a Fleet.
+{{< /alert >}}

 ## Recreate Strategy